kosmalex/tiny_processor/README.md

 These are directly connected to each segment of the 7-segment display

 #### Bidirectional IO ( uio_{in, out}[7:0] )
 - **ctrl[1:0] (I)**: These are the control signals that the external driver uses to initialize the processor and signal it to begin execution.
-The intial value should always be `2'b00`, this means *do nothing*.
+The initial value should always be `2'b00`, this means *do nothing*.
 The driver sends data to the processor in forms of a packet.
 A single packet carries 12-bits of data; The payload (8-bits) and its destination address (4-bits).
 When the driver wants to write the instruction memory of the processor he sets the control signal to `2'b10` and sends a single packet of data to the processor.
 When the transaction is complete, the driver stalls for a couple of cycles and procedes to send the next packet.
 Once all packets for the instruction memory have been sent, the driver switches the control signal to `2'b01` and follows the same procedure to initialize the register file of the processor.
 Once initialization is over the driver sets the signals to `2'b11` and the processor begins the execution of the program.
 - **done (O)**: This signal is used to indicate that the processor is in its idle state (does nothing).
 - **SPI IO (IO)**: The next 4 IOs belong to the SPI interface.
 - **sync (O)**: This last BIO is used to output the value of the $x15$ register.